Culver City Sustainable Business Certification Program (CCSBCP)

 Culver City Businesses that meet the first level criteria of the Certification Program become “Certified” while businesses that meet the second level criteria become a “Certified Innovator.”
 Certified Innovators are businesses that are exemplary employers and demonstrate innovative practices in environmental conservation, community engagement and social responsibility.
 In addition, all Culver City Certified Sustainable Businesses become members of the California Green Business Network (CAGBN).

 This unique and impactful program is beneficial to participating businesses by conserving resources, saving on utility bills and increasing customer loyalty; for employees by creating a healthier workplace; and for the community at large by reducing greenhouse gases and other pollution in the local environment.

-- 37.9 = Estimated metric tons of Greenhouse Gas emissions avoided per year.
-This is the equivalent of not burning 41,448 lbs of coal annually.
+- 58 = Estimated metric tons of Greenhouse Gas emissions avoided annually - the equivalent of planting 15 acres of trees.

 - 23 = Estimated tons of solid waste diverted - the equivalent of diverting 3,000 bags of recyclable materials from the landfill every year.